larryc1200/dkube-examples/clinical_reg/README.md

  - Deploy the model
  - Test the model with a WebApp

- This example provides an fully automated way to train and deploy the model, and a manual approach that highlights the DKube UI.
+ This example provides a fully automated way to train and deploy the model, and a manual approach that highlights the DKube UI.

-## Automated Setup and Execution using Kubeflow Pipelines

- The clinical regression can be run in an automated manner through a Kubeflow Pipeline.
-This section explains how to execute this.

-### Create Code Repo
+## Create Code Repo

  The Code Repo contains the program code and other associated files for developing and running your model training.